How to Choose the Best RV to Live in Full-Time

 PRO TIP: Even if you plan to stay at state parks, be aware that many state and national parks don’t have full hookups.
 Sometimes you’ll just have water.
 Other times, no hookups.
 Unless you stay at RV resorts, you likely won’t have a dump station at your campsite.
 Or you’ll be paying extra for those spots.

-READ NEXT: Our guide and 10 must-know tips for boondocking.
+READ NEXT: Get started with off-grid RVing with our 10 must-know tips for boondocking.

 What’s the Best RV for Full-Time Living?